-2021-22 Ratio of Pupils to Academic Counselor
+2022-23 Ratio of Pupils to Academic Counselor

 This table displays the ratio of pupils to Academic Counselor.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

-Title Ratio Pupils to Academic Counselor 1022
+Title Ratio Pupils to Academic Counselor 924

-2021-22 Student Support Services Staff
+2022-23 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

 Title Number of FTE Assigned to School

-Counselor (Academic, Social/Behavioral or Career Development) 1.0
+Counselor (Academic, Social/Behavioral or Career Development) 1

-Library Media Teacher (Librarian)
+Library Media Teacher (Librarian) 0.4

 Library Media Services Staff (Paraprofessional)

 Psychologist

 Social Worker

+Nurse

-Speech/Language/Hearing Specialist 0.8
+Speech/Language/Hearing Specialist 0.6

 Resource Specialist (non-teaching)

-Other 1.9
+Other 2.7

-2020-21 Expenditures Per Pupil and School Site Teacher Salaries
+Fiscal Year 2021-22 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2020-21 expenditures per pupil and average teacher salary for this school.
+This table displays the 2021-22 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$7032 \$521 \$6510 \$78665 District N/A N/A 5796 \$86,958 Percent Difference - School Site and District N/A N/A 11.6 -10.0 State N/A N/A \$6,594 \$85,368 Percent Difference - School Site and State N/A N/A -1.3 -8.2
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site \$5,358 \$255 \$5,102 \$79,203 District N/A N/A 6187 \$88,902 Percent Difference - School Site and District N/A N/A -19.2 -9.3 State N/A N/A \$7,607 \$87,885 Percent Difference - School Site and State N/A N/A -1.3 -7.5

-2021-22 Types of Services Funded
+Fiscal Year 2022-23 Types of Services Funded

+State, federal, and local dollars support students in K-12 public schools.
+The largest funding source is from the state under the Local Control Funding Formula.
 The Local Control Funding Formula (LCFF) is the method of allocating funds to school districts.
 The LCFF model has three sources of state funding with local discretion to determine how best to spend those funds in the service of students.
 All districts receive a BASE of per-student funding that varies slightly depending on grade level.
 All districts also receive SUPPLEMENTAL funding.
 IUSD has used BASE and SUPPLEMENTAL funding to support the following programs:

-Site Programs and Services: 1) Support professional learning and teacher coaching through induction program, content TOSAs and teacher mentor program, 2) Provide summer school and summer athletic programs, 3) Allocating site funding and staffing to support student achievement through support of Professional Learning Communities (PLC) and site PLC coaches, 4) Elementary P.E. paraprofessionals, 5) Support for English language learners, 6) Elementary science, music, and art programs, 7) Purchase textbooks and instructional materials, 8) Develop a technology rich learning environment including: Technology matching programs, Technology Maintenance fund and site technology support staff, 9) Maintain previously implemented class-size reduction, 10) Additional secondary sections to reduce class size, 11) Maintain positive behavioral intervention and support program, 12) Maintain site staffing with full-time assistant principals, 13) 450:1 counseling ratio, support for large elementary schools and elementary classroom aides, 14) Support interventions and supplemental programs impacting English learners, low income and foster youth, 15) Continue to build Career-Technical Education pathways and blended on-line learning opportunities for students, 16) Implementing mental health and wellness programs and hire district and site based staff including support for the Irvine Family Resource Center.
+Site Programs and Services: 1) Support professional learning and teacher coaching through induction program, content TOSAs and teacher mentor program, 2) provide summer school and summer athletic programs, 3) Allocating site funding and staffing to support student achievement through support of Professional Learning Communities (PLC) and site PLC coaches, 4) Elementary P.E. paraprofessionals, 5) Support for English language learners, 6) Elementary science, music, and art programs, 7) Purchase textbooks and instructional materials, 8) Develop a technology rich learning environment including; Technology matching programs, Technology Maintenance fund and site technology support staff, 9) Maintain previously implemented class-size reduction, 10) Additional secondary sections to reduce class size, 11) Maintain positive behavioral intervention and support program, 12) Maintain site staffing with full-time assistant principals, 13) 450:1 counseling ratio, support for large elementary schools and elementary classroom aides, 14) Support interventions and supplemental programs impacting English learners, low income and foster youth, 15) Continue to build Career-Technical Education pathways and blended on-line learning opportunities for students, 16) Implementing mental health and wellness programs and hire district and site based staff including support for the Irvine Family Resource Center.

-Finally, CONCENTRATION grant funding equal to 50 percent of the base is provided to districts in which English-learners, low-income students and foster youth exceed 55 percent of the total enrollment.
+CONCENTRATION grant funding equal to 50 percent of the base is provided to districts in which English learners, low-income students, and foster youth exceed 55 percent of the total enrollment.
 Irvine Unified School District is not eligible for concentration funding because its enrollment does not exceed the 55 percent threshold.